Alecsandu/geoMap/README.md

 # geoMap
-geoMap - 3D models viewer

-My project for the Bachelor's Degree Final Project
+##My project for the Bachelor's Degree Final Project